White-Cooked Chicken with Rice, Greens and Ginger-Soy Dressing

 3. In large pot (at least 8 quarts), combine the remaining broth ingredients and add the cilantro-scallion bundle.
 Bring to boil over high heat.

-4. Using tongs, lower the chicken into the broth breast side up, letting the liquid flow into the cavity.
+4. Lower the chicken into the broth breast side up and allow the liquid flow into the cavity.
 If the chicken isn't fully submerged, weigh it down with a plate.
-Allow broth to return to a boil, then reduce heat to maintain a gentle simmer and cook for 25 minutes, flipping the chicken breast side down after 15 minutes.
+Return broth to a boil, then reduce heat to maintain a gentle simmer, and cook for 25 minutes, flipping the chicken breast side down after 15 minutes.

 5. After the 25 minutes of cooking time (previous step), turn off the heat, remove the pot from the burner, cover and let the chicken rest in the broth for 30 minutes.
 Transfer chicken to a carving board and let rest 15 minutes.
 Save the broth.